maghavefun/Express.js-Rest-API-example/README.md

 The output will be displayed in your terminal window and saved in an .html file inside the `coverage` folder in project's root.

+#### How can I check API endpoints?
-Also you can checkout enpoints in postman.
-You need to import postman configuration via this link
+You can checkout it in postman.
+You need to import postman configuration via this link:
 ```
 https://www.getpostman.com/collections/6d286b49902e02dd32fb
 ```